Security at Slack: How Slack Protects Your Data

 - Data retention policies and eDiscovery capabilities help you meet regulatory and legal requirements.

-- Customisable terms of service (TOS) ensure that users understand and adhere to your organisation’s security policies.
+- Customizable terms of service (TOS) ensure that users understand and adhere to your organization’s security policies.

 Slack AI: Secure by design